Superalgos/Superalgos/README.md

 1. Stop the app (close the browser, use CTRL + C to stop the process at the Console and close the Console).

 2. Make a copy of the complete Superalgos Desktop App folder, that is, the folder containing programs as well as data.
 You may name the second folder as you wish.
+If you do this without properly closing the app, you may end up with significant data inconsistencies.

 3. In the copy, go to the ```WebServer``` folder and open ```.env``` file with Notepad or similar text editor.
 Find the VIRTUAL_PORT parameter and replace the existing number with a number between 10000 and 50000.
 Save and close the file.